nothingmuch/tx-graph-anonymity-sets/01_introduction.md

 assurances and threat model are vastly different.
 Secondly, CoinJoin transactions don't just exist in a vacuum, and real world adversaries have access to auxiliary information making the setup in the previous paragraph rather contrived.
+[TODO intersection, disclosure, statistical disclosure attacks on mixnets]

-Some simplifying assumptions will still be made throughout this series.
+Some simplifying assumptions will still be made throughout this series to narrow the scope somewhat.
 To create a CoinJoin, $k$ users must construct a transaction together, each contributing one or more coins.
-Doing this reliably is not trivial in the presence of byzantine faults.
+Doing this reliably is not trivial especially in the presence of byzantine faults, but concrete protocols for doing so are available.
 Therefore for the most part we will assume some kind of perfect black box coordination mechanism.
-When building the transaction, neither the participants nor any third party observers will learn anything more than what the final transaction reveals, i.e. it has perfect data and metadata anonymity.
+This entails that when building the transaction, neither the participants nor any third party observers will learn anything more than what the final transaction reveals, i.e. it has perfect anonymity modulu the data leaks inherent in constructing a Bitcoin transaction.
 For example, in the real world the order or timing in which inputs or outputs were added can help an adversary more accurately guess whether inputs and outputs are linked, but we will mostly ignore such details.
 Secondly, liveness will also be assumed, i.e. the honest participants will always succeed in outputting a valid transaction.
-In the real world denial of service must be mitigated and even if it is perfectly addressed, the partial synchrony or asynchronous communication model better characterizes network level failure modes.
-However, the liveness assumption implies the synchronous communication model for the same reason that safety is inherent for the most part: CoinJoins require unanimous agreement because a valid transaction requires signatures by owners of all of the coins it spends, allowing each participant to ensure that their funds are not misappropriated.
+In the real world denial of service must be mitigated since not all participants are honest.
+Even if it is perfectly addressed, the partial synchrony or asynchronous communication model better characterizes network level failures, even under the assumption that no participants are adversarial.
+This assumption of liveness assumption implies the synchronous communication model for the same reason that safety is inherent for the most part: CoinJoins require unanimous agreement because a valid transaction requires signatures by owners of all of the coins it spends, allowing each participant to ensure that their funds are not misappropriated.
+That's not to say these details have no bearing on privacy let alone other software engineering considerations , only that they are out of scope.

-## Challenges with CoinJoin

-Since the term CoinJoin was introduced over a decade ago, multiple implementations have been developed, each with its own variation on the concept, making the term somewhat vague.
+Finally, since the term CoinJoin was introduced more than a decade ago, multiple implementations have been developed, each with its own variation on the concept, making the term somewhat vague.
 At the same time it often connotes a rather rigid "mix" structure which presents some practical challenges, and as such is